 Even when mummy’s physical movement and speech failed her, she was still able to react and communicate her wishes and feelings, towards the end of her earthly life.

-Who was Josephine Jean?
+So, who was Josephine Jean?
 Well, she was an amazingly beautiful woman with a great sense of humor.
 Mum was well-informed about current affairs as she liked to watch BBC & ITV news.
 And she loved to watch East Enders, Coronation Street and Emmerdale Farm.
 They were her favorite past times because she could have full charge of the remote control.

 Her dress sense was impeccable, too.
 She loved to wear dresses, bright colourful ones, preferably in combination with gorgeous prints or floral patterns.
 She had a sweet tooth!
 Every day she enjoyed a special treat, such as a piece of Jamaican bun with a cup of tea.